 Online teaching always has interruptions - for example for maintenance or system problems.
 Please allow for unexpected delays in your study.

-Download the Bridging Course in Physiology and Anatomy information sheet [PDF 258KB] for further information on course delivery and learning outcomes.
+Download the Bridging Course in Physiology and Anatomy information sheet [PDF 247KB] for further information on course delivery and learning outcomes.

-We expect that the course will be offered again in June 2020.
+The course will be offered again in December 2020.